slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The photonic age

+2022-01-19

+- Relevant concept affecting - at least - energy, tech, economy and business.

 ### Battery costs have plunged 89% since 2010

 2022-01-11